marcusrossel/live-lightshow/README.md

 ## Installation
 To install the _Live Lightshow_ you first need to download and unzip its [newest release](https://github.com/marcusrossel/live-lightshow/releases/tag/v0.1-alpha).
 Then navigate to the unzipped folder in a terminal and run `Installation/install.sh`.

 The installer might ask you for your password along the way.
-Check out [Why my password?](Documentation/User/2.%20Why%20My%20Password%3F.md) for details about this.
+Check out [Why My password?](Documentation/User/A.%20Why%20My%20Password%3F.md) for details about this.

 After completing the installation process, the _Live Lightshow_ will be accessible using the `lightshow` command - so you can delete the downloaded folder if you like.